Los Angeles Clippers: 1978–1984: San Diego Clippers

-In 1978, San Diego welcomed the relocation of the Buffalo Braves franchise, as the city's previous NBA franchise, the San Diego Rockets, had relocated to Houston seven years earlier in 1971.
-Another failed basketball franchise in the city had been the San Diego Conquistadors.
+In 1978, San Diego welcomed the Braves franchise to the city.
+The city's previous NBA franchise, the San Diego Rockets, had relocated to Houston seven years earlier in 1971.
+In between, the city hosted an ABA franchise, the San Diego Conquistadors, though that team folded partway through its fourth season after they had been renamed the Sails.
 San Diego team officials did not think "Braves" was a proper representative nickname for the club in San Diego, and a local naming contest ultimately decided on "Clippers", in reference to the city being known for the great sailing ships that passed through San Diego Bay.
 The first head coach of the Clippers was chosen to be Gene Shue, a respected tactician.
 He preferred a fast playing style with many scoring opportunities.
 Only three players from the Braves started in the team: Randy Smith, Swen Nater, and Scott Lloyd.
 Other starting players included Kermit Washington, and Sidney Wicks.
-World B. Free was also brought in, in exchange for a future first round pick for the Philadelphia 76ers.
+World B. Free was also brought in from, the Philadelphia 76ers in exchange for a future first round pick.

-The 1978–79 season started off poorly, with the Clippers' first win only on the fourth game against the Chicago Bulls.
+The 1978–79 season started poorly, with the Clippers' first win coming in their fourth game, against the Chicago Bulls.
 The team lost 12 of its 18 first games and dropped to the bottom of the Pacific Division.
 Player Kevin Kunnert argued they had the "killer instinct of a field mouse".
 The worst loss came against the San Antonio Spurs, with a loss of 163 to 125.
 Nevertheless, within weeks, Free had become the leading scorer, as well as becoming a public icon.
 He finished second overall in NBA scoring average, with 28.9 per game (George Gervin of the San Antonio Spurs had a 29.6 average).
 Shue, meanwhile, tried to create a team spirit by creating a common social life.
-By the annual break for the All-Star game, however, the Clippers had improved, winning half of their 54 games, leading to a sixth ranking in the Western Conference.
+By the All-Star game the Clippers had improved, winning half of their 54 games, good enough for sixth in the Western Conference.
 Aiming for one of the six play-off spots for the Conference, they managed to win eight games in a row, and then another five games consecutively.
-Playing at the San Diego Sports Arena, the Clippers posted a record of 43–39 in their first season in California under, leaving them two wins shy of the final playoff spot.
-It was also the first season in Southern California for long-time announcer Ralph Lawler began his association with the franchise.
+Playing at the San Diego Sports Arena, the Clippers posted a record of 43–39 in their first season in California, leaving them two wins shy of the final playoff spot.
+It was also the first season in Southern California for long-time announcer Ralph Lawler, who began his association with the franchise.